AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 ### Carousel {#carousel}

-The Carousel Component allows you to display images associated with individual pages:
+The Carousel Component lets you display images associated with individual pages:

 * one at a time
 * for a short time